Arc-Celt/gamequest-recommender/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `vdash` for local development.
+Here's how to set up `GameQuest` for local development.

-1. Download a copy of `vdash` locally.
+1. Download a copy of `GameQuest` locally.

-2. Create and activate a conda environment for `vdash`:
+2. Set up and activate a conda environment for `GameQuest`:

     ```console
-    $ conda create -n vdash python=3.11
+    $ conda env create -f environment.yml
-    $ conda activate vdash
+    $ conda activate gamequest
     ```

 3. Use `git` (or similar) to create a branch for local development and make your changes: